Bobcycle/Blog/_posts/2021-04-28-S&P500-distribution-and-odds-calculation.md

 ---
 layout: post
-title: S&P 500 Distribution and odds calculation
+title: Odds calculation on the S&P 500
 ---

 It is important to be able to gather data yourself without relying on sources.
 My good friend going by the name "Turtle" once told me that I am basically a one trick pony as I thoroughly focus on technical analysis provided by third parties.
 What happens if I don't have access?